 You’ve probably heard me talk about my sourdough starter quite a bit by now.
-I use it in waffles, pancakes, biscuits, muffins, cakes, cookies, and so much more.
+I use it in Waffles, Pancakes, Biscuits, Chocolate Chip Muffins, cakes, cookies, and so much more.
 There’s a lot more to sourdough than just loaves of bread.

 Getting a sourdough starter going is quite easy.
 It just takes two ingredients, flour and water, about a week’s time, and some daily TLC.
 You can find a full Guide to Starting Your Own Sourdough Starter over here.
 Oh, and here are some tips for Caring for Your Starter as well as Storing it in the Fridge.

 It seems like everyone made a sourdough starter during the year 2020 (myself included), so what is all the excitement about?
 Why exactly is sourdough one of the healthiest bread items you can consume?